SquadcastHub/squadcasthub.github.io/pages/mydoc/using_the_mobile_app.md

 ### Teams

-Team lists all the members of the organization. additionally, if the user is on call, there will be a small green dot against the user avatar.
+Team lists all the members of the organization.
+Additionally, if the user is on call, there will be a small green dot against the user avatar.

 ![](images/using_mobile_9.png){: style="max-width: 30%" }

 Navigating to the user will be taken into the user profile.
-User profile lists all the user info including the user notification rules, schedules escalation-policies and squads
+User profile lists all the user info including the user notification rules, schedules escalation-policies and squads.

 ![](images/using_mobile_10.png){: style="max-width: 30%" }

 ### Schedules

-Schedules list's all the schedules organized against date and time, split into time and schedule
+Schedules list’s all the schedules organized against date and time.

 ![](images/using_mobile_11.png){: style="max-width: 30%" }

 ### SSO login support for Mobile apps

 We have started supporting SSO login for mobile apps from version 2.8.37 onwards.
-Read below to know hoe to make it work on [Android](#android) & [iOS](#ios).
+Read below to know how to make it work on [Android](#android) & [iOS](#ios).

 {{site.data.alerts.yellow-note-i}}
 <b>Important Note</b>